There are around 7 billion rats in the world, which might explain why they say that you’re never more than six feet away from a rat.

 Since rats are nocturnal, these noises will be most prevalent at nighttime.
 They tend to take their opportunities to search for food when the house is quiet so you might hear them more when you’re in bed.

 Rats often make their way into our homes through cracks and pipes.
-This makes attics, garages, and basements are all prime entrance ways.
+This makes attics, garages, and basements all prime entrance ways.
 And open food sources, clutter, and warmth all attract mice and rats.

-2. droppings
+2. Droppings

 Rat droppings, or ‘pellets’, often resemble grains of rice but can vary depending on the particular species.
 In general, rat droppings are around half an inch long, while mice droppings are about half that size.